 The primary sector in Madagascar, heavily reliant on agriculture, thrives due to its diverse climate and rich natural resources.
 With 70.29% of the land dedicated to agriculture, the country produces a variety of crops like rice, sugarcane, cassava, sweet potatoes, and a range of fruits and vegetables.

-Despite contributing 24% to the GDP, agriculture remains a crucial part of the economy.
+Despite contributing about 22% to the GDP (as of 2024), agriculture remains a crucial part of the economy.
 The top ten agricultural products, including milk, bananas, mangoes, and potatoes, showcase the sector’s significance in providing food security and livelihoods for many Malagasy people.

 Military Activities and Economic Sectors of Madagascar